Time left to book your ticket

 On the exhibition floor, TOPRA are delighted to present a collection of scientific posters submitted by our members – be sure to check them out during the session breaks!

-Session Leaders:
+Session Leader:

 Speakers will include:

-End of Human Medicines Symposium Day 1
+End of Veterinary Medicines Symposium Day 1

 Tuesday 30 September 2025